TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: Methodology

 \subsection{Verification based on Discriminative Scene Text}

 Once the query descriptor $O$ is extracted, a K-nearest neighbor (KNN) search is performed in the existing feature database $D$ based on Euclidean distance.
 The top-K results are selected.
-Subsequently, the text $T$ extracted from the query image is compared with the text from the top-K results.
+Subsequently, the scene texts $T$ extracted from the query image is compared with the texts from the top-K results.
 It is important to note that certain text elements in scenes, such as "Fire Hydrant" or "Emergency Exit", may appear frequently across various locations, leading to potential perceptual ambiguity.
-To address this issue, we have two solutions.
+To address this issue, we propose two solutions.